Home / PhD Studentships

 Once the Principal Supervisor has initiated the online application they will invite the other Supervisors to contribute to the application via the online application management system.
 Please see Section 18 of the Guidance Notes for more information on deadlines.

-Tier 2 signatories have until 12 noon on Thursday 6 October 2022 to approve applications – please login to the Application Management System (AMS) to do so.
+Tier 2 signatories will have 7 calendar days after the published closing date for applications to approve applications – please login to the Application Management System (AMS) to do so.
 Please ensure you have activated your account by following the link in your registration email before logging in to the AMS.

 Guidance Notes and a sample application form are available here alongside the PhD Studentship Standard Conditions, and declarations and authorisations of signatories.